TEXTURES, Touch and Feel.

 - Sweet wrapper – crinkly

 Just to describe a few!

-The more ways we allow students to interact with the material we teach, the better they learn it.
+The more ways we allow students to interact with the materials we use in class, the better they learn.
 Hands-on activities encourage students to participate and interact to the fullest.

 By handling, manipulating, and observing the different textures of objects, ESLs are able to use more than just language to help them construct meaning.